oplikos/cse15l-lab-reports/lab-report-1-week-2.md

   }
 }
 ```
-and save it the local computer then
+and save it to the local computer then
 using `scp command
 ```
 scp WhereAmI.java cs15lwi22zz@ieng6.ucsd.edu:~/